Updated: 1 day ago

 Do you have to move your furniture for carpet cleaning?
 It all depends on the level of cleaning you want to get.
 If you leave the furniture in place, the carpet under the furniture will remain dirty.
 Up to you.

 How often should carpets be professionally cleaned?
-For new carpet, it depends on your product warranty.
+For a new carpet, it depends on your product warranty.
 Most carpet companies want customers cleaned once every 12-18 months.
 For older carpets, the same time period would apply.

 Is any professional carpet cleaner okay to use?
 We recommend picking a professional cleaning company that is approved by the Carpet and Rug Institute.